behreajj/CamZup/README.md

 ![Mix Diagram](data/mixDiagram.png)

+A hue mix can be either counter-clockwise _or_ clockwise.
+An rgb mix can use linear or smooth step.
 If you don't like what you see, you can create your own mixing function by `extend`ing the class `Color.AbstrEasing`.

 ```java
 class Foo extends Color.AbstrEasing {